IBM/istio101/workshop/exercise-8/README.md

-# Exercise 8 - Enforce policies for microservices
+# DO NOT USE IT - Exercise 8 - Enforce policies for microservices

 Backend systems such as access control systems, telemetry capturing systems, quota enforcement systems, billing systems, and so forth, traditionally directly integrate with services, creating a hard coupling and baking-in specific semantics and usage options.